mpostol/TP/Linq/README.md

     * `~PersonService()` - unused, commented-out finalizer (to be used only in special cases)
     * `Dispose()` - implementation of a method of `IDisposable` interface

+## LinqToSqlLibTests

+Contains unit tests for `LinqToSqlLib` and provides empty database `UnitTestData.mdf` with expected schema.

+Project settings:

+* `Settings.settings` - manually added file with definition of setting `UnitTestDataConnectionString` that points to `UnitTestData.mdf` in the same project

+## LinqToSqlApp

+Contains sample console application that uses `LinqToSqlLib` and provides database `PersonData.mdf` with expected schema and example data.

+Project settings:

+* `Settings.settings` - manually added file with definition of setting `PersonDataConnectionString` that points to `PersonData.mdf` in the same project